RyanS07/RyanS07/README.md

 - Flask server for managing incoming requests
 - Redis Pub/Sub for distributing asynchronous tasks
 - Workers to solve determinants in parallel
-- Private registry housing images for the server and workers
+- Private registry storing images for the server and workers
 - Portainer to have a dashboard for monitoring and managing the cluster
 - Portainer agents to give Portainer observability into each RPI